wuyuntao/jquery-autosuggest/README.md

 ![Example](http://github.com/downloads/hlsolutions/jquery-autosuggest/jquery-autosuggest-example01.png)

+_Please note: This is a fork of the [original versions by Drew Wilson and Wu Yuntao](#note-on-the-original-version)._

 ## Getting Started
 Download the [production version][min-js] or the [development version][max-js].
 Don't forget the CSS [production version][min-css] or the [development version][max-css].